-Comparison of Postoperative Outcomes With and Without Enhanced Recovery After Surgery (ERAS) Protocols in Patients Undergoing Laparoscopic Cholecystectomy
+Comparison of Postoperative Outcomes with and Without Enhanced Recovery after Surgery (ERAS) Protocols in Patients Undergoing Laparoscopic Cholecystectomy

-ERAS in Laparoscopic Cholecystectomy
+ERAS Protocols in Laparoscopic Cholecystectomy

-Keywords: cholecystectomy, Laparoscopic, ERAS protocols, Pain, postoperative Activity.
+Keywords: Cholecystectomy, Laparoscopic, ERAS protocols, Pain, Postoperative activity

 Abstract